-Financing costs incurred in connection with each respective credit facility have been deferred and are being amortized using the straight line method over the life of each respective facility.
+Financing costs incurred in connection with our credit facilities are deferred and amortized using the straight line method over the life of the respective facility.

 Indemnifications

 In the ordinary course of its business, the Company may enter into contracts or agreements that contain indemnifications or warranties.
 Future events could occur that lead to the execution of these provisions against the Company.
 Based on its history and experience, management feels that the likelihood of such an event is remote.